thomasdenecker/FAIR_Bioinfo/paper.md

 # Summary

 Reproducibility plays an essential part in the success of a bioinformatics project.
 Indeed, Reproducibility makes it possible to guarantee the validity of scientific results and to simplify the dissemination of projects.
-To help disseminate Reproducibility principles among bioinformatics students, engineers and scientists, we created the Fair_bioinfo course, which presents a set of features we consider necessary to make a complete bioinformatics analysis reproducible.
+To help disseminate Reproducibility principles among bioinformatics students, engineers and scientists, we created the FAIR_Bioinfo course, which presents a set of features we consider necessary to make a complete bioinformatics analysis reproducible.
 To illustrate the theoretical concepts of reproducibility, we use as an example a classic bioinformatics analysis (differential gene expression analysis from RNA-seq data).
 In short, we retrieve the data from public databases (ENA/SRA), we perform a reproducible analysis using a workflow management system (snakemake) in a virtual environment (Docker).
 The entire versioned (git) code is open source (Github https://github.com/thomasdenecker/FAIR_Bioinfo and dockerhub https://hub.docker.com/r/tdenecker/fair_bioinfo).
 The visualization of the results is dynamic (Shiny app) and the PDF or HTML report (Rmarkdown) provides the results of the analysis and lists all user-selected parameters.

 # How to use